melizalab/auditory-restoration/README.md

 The data for the analysis has been deposited as zip files in figshare datasets.

 To download, verify, and unpack the dataset, run `scripts/fetch_datasets.sh`.
+In some cases, using `curl` to download the dataset will result in a 403 error, but failing silently when the bash script is run.
+Download the dataset directly using the link within the script and move the file to the `datasets` directory created by the script, comment out the `curl` line in the script and rerun.

 ## Setup and general notes